-- To develop the international renown of the University of Sussex as a research-intensive centre of creative thinking, learning and discovery, where excellence and innovation flourish and every individual is encouraged to make a lasting contribution to scholarship, knowledge and society.
-To deliver teaching and learning programmes that are informed by current research, are attractive to students from all socioeconomic and cultural backgrounds and that deliver skills for life.
+- To develop the international renown of the University of Sussex as a research-intensive centre of creative thinking, learning and discovery, where excellence and innovation flourish and every individual is encouraged to make a lasting contribution to scholarship, knowledge and society. - To deliver teaching and learning programmes that are informed by current research, are attractive to students from all socio-economic and cultural backgrounds and that deliver skills for life.
 Monitoring is undertaken through NSS and other student feedback including a developed structure of student representatives to ensure that the student voice is heard on delivering education.
-We are focusing effort on improving employability of graduates through a restructuring and relocation of careers and employability services, leadership training and other targeted activities, such as our flagship Sussex Plus programme which allows all students to build up a portfolio of activities outside their accredited studies to demonstrate their organisation and social contributions while at Sussex.
-Successful employment in graduate level jobs demonstrates the public benefit of our education. - •To deliver a vibrant and well-rounded student experience consistent with the attributes of a Sussex graduate including opportunities to participate in a range of cultural and sporting activities, and maintain and provide a social and caring community with high levels of professional and mutual support.
-Delivery and monitoring is through curricular activities as above and extra-curricular activities are delivered through volunteering, clubs and societies and sports activities funded by the University and delivered through the Students Union who are benchmarking their impact through national independent assessment schemes. - •To create a sustainable university, with a well-functioning and reliable infrastructure, that is financially, socially and environmentally sound.
-We monitor this through financial KPIs, space efficiency measures and energy and carbon statistics.
+We are focusing effort on improving employability of graduates through our careers and employability services who are working with employers to provide more placement opportunities for students alongside leadership training and other targeted activities such as our flagship Sussex Plus programme which allows all students to build up a portfolio of activities outside their accredited studies to demonstrate their organisation and social contributions while at Sussex.
+Successful employment in graduate level jobs demonstrates the public benefit of our education.